-As an expert in teamwork, emotional intelligence, and the powers of appreciation and authenticity, Mike delivers keynote addresses and customized seminars that empower people, teams, and organizations to work together effectively and be more successful.
-He has inspired tens of thousands of people around the world to reach new levels of awareness and productivity, both personally and professionally.
-Through his speeches, seminars, and writing, Mike teaches people important techniques that allow them to be more grateful, appreciative, and authentic with others and themselves.
+As an expert in teamwork, leadership, and emotional intelligence, Mike delivers keynotes and seminars that empower people, leaders, and teams to engage in their work, collaborate, and perform at their best.
+Through his speeches, seminars, consulting, and writing, Mike teaches important techniques that allow individuals and organizations to be more appreciative, authentic, and effective with others and themselves.

-His clients include some of the top organizations and institutions in the world, such as: Google, Wells Fargo, Adobe, Charles Schwab, Twitter, the U.S. Department of Labor, Gap, New York Life, Stanford University, Chevron, Yahoo, Kaiser, UC Berkeley, Genentech, the San Francisco Giants, and many others.
+His clients include: Google, Wells Fargo, Microsoft, Charles Schwab, Twitter, Deloitte, the U.S. Department of Labor, Gap, State Farm, Harvard University, Chevron, eBay, Kaiser, Airbnb, UC Berkeley, the NBA, Genentech, Adobe, the San Francisco Giants, and many others.
 Mike is a member of the National Speakers Association and is one of less than 10% of the professional speakers in the world to have earned the prestigious Certified Speaking Professional (CSP) designation.

-He has been featured on ABC News, the Oprah radio network, in Forbes, the Washington Post, and many others.
-He is a regular contributor to Oprah.com and the Huffington Post.
-Mike was also the host of his own radio show in 2009 and 2010, “Let’s Get Real,” on Energy Talk Radio.
+He has been featured on ABC News, the Oprah radio network, in Forbes, the Washington Post, the Wall Street Journal, and many others.
+Since 2008 he has been a regular contributor to the Huffington Post.
+He’s the creator and host of the podcast, Bring Your Whole Self to Work.

 After his athletic career was cut short by injuries, Mike worked in sales and business development for two Internet start-ups.
-When the dot-com “bubble” burst in 2000 and Mike was laid off, it allowed him to follow a deeper passion – empowering and inspiring people – and opened the door for Mike to start working full time as a speaker, author, and coach.
+When the dot-com bubble burst in 2000, it allowed him to follow a deeper passion – empowering and inspiring people – and opened the door for him to start working full time as a speaker, author, and coach.

 In addition to earning a degree from Stanford in American Studies with a specialization in race and ethnicity, Mike has continued to educate himself.
 He has extensively studied many disciplines of both personal and professional development, and received training from the Coaches Training Institute.

-Mike lives in San Rafael, CA (in the San Francisco Bay Area) with his wife Michelle, and their two young daughters, Samantha and Rosie.
+Mike lives in Novato, CA (in the San Francisco Bay Area) with his wife Michelle, and their two daughters, Samantha and Annarose.